 An artistic start to your journey

-Have you missed going to art galleries and museums as well as flying from Schiphol?
-Soak up some culture before you even reach your travel destination!
-You can see many works of art all over the airport.
-Art has a special meaning at Schiphol, and we are proud to offer travellers the opportunity to admire our unique collection.
+Sample some Dutch Design at Schiphol!
+Art has a special meaning at the airport, and we are proud to offer travellers the opportunity to admire our unique collection.
 These five pieces can be found at various locations after the security and passport check.
 We hope you’ll be able to come and see them in real life soon!

 What are you laughing at?